w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 Provide functionality to display the carousel items one at a time, and to announce the changes that occur in display.

-{::comment}

-## Position slides
+## Position items
+{:.risky}

+{::nomarkdown}
+<%= editors_note_start %>
+{:/nomarkdown}

+Proposal to move this section to a dedicated “carousel styling” page that can then be referenced from several parts of the other pages.

+{::nomarkdown}
+<%= editors_note_end %>
+{:/nomarkdown}

 If the JavaScript is enabled, a class `active` is added to the carousel region so we can apply specific CSS when JavaScript is active.
-The slides are positioned inside the carousel using `position: absolute`.
-A class `current` is added to the current slide, CSS positions it frontmost, using `z-index`.
+The items are positioned inside the carousel using `position: absolute`.
+A class `current` is added to the current item, CSS positions it frontmost, using `z-index`.

 {::nomarkdown}
 <%= code_start %>